Teach Yourself Bagpipes by Lindsay Davidson - Intermediate Finger Exercises and RSPBA MAP Tunesbringing quality 'piping instruction to you for free

 3 Throws - all of the throws are light and require a short low G as a result, except at the very beginning of the tune, which should be rather heavy..

-4 High G doublings second part - make sure these all open to the fist high G on the beat and not before.
+4 High G doublings second part - make sure these all open to the first high G on the beat and not before.

 5 Avoid the temptation to add any extra gracenotes here.
 In paticular there may be a temptation to add E gracenotes in the tachums from D to B to make extra emphasis, and indeed many people do this.
-However, the RSPBA have not done this in their version and so to win prizes, you would be best advised to follow what they have given.
+However, the RSPBA have not done this in their version.